MathisWellmann/lfest-rs/README.md

 # Leveraged Futures Exchange for Simulated Trading (LFEST)
-:warning: This is a personal project, use a your own risk.
+:radioactive: This is a personal project, use a your own risk.

-:warning: The results may not represent real trading results on any given exchange.

 lfest-rs is a simulated futures exchange capable of leveraged positions.
 You fed it external market data through the `MarketUpdate` enum to update the internal state.
 Where you either provide bid and ask price or information derived from a [candle](https://github.com/MathisWellmann/trade_aggregation-rs).
 Macros (`bba`, `candle`) make it easy to construct the concrete variant.
 For simplicity's sake (and performance) the exchange does not use an order book.
-The supported future types are both linear and inverse futures.

 ### Features:
 Some of the most notable features include: